About the Sonos One 2-pack

 Grab two Sonos One (Gen 2) speakers in the same color, or mix and match.

 Twice the convenience

-What's better than a Sonos One wireless speaker with Amazon Alexa built-in?
+What's better than a Sonos One (Gen 2) wireless speaker with voice control built-in?
 How about two?
 Keep one in the family room and the other in the kitchen, or wherever you spend most of your time.
-With two Sonos One speakers, you're not stuck in one room to use Alexa voice commands.
+Both speakers come with Amazon Alexa and Google Assistant built-in.
+You choose which is the default.

-You can also set them up as a left/right pair for true stereo sound from a voice-controlled setup.
+You can also use these speakers as a left/right pair for true stereo sound from a voice-controlled setup.

 Voice commands get the music flowing

 The Sonos One (Gen 2) speakers have 6-mic arrays with noise cancellation to ensure they hear your commands.
 Tell Alexa or Google Assistant to mix and match from Spotify®, Deezer, TuneIn internet radio, and more.
 You can control even more music features through the Sonos app on your smartphone or tablet.